From Lisbon to Lourinhã, we share the top museums in Portugal that offer a glimpse into the history and culture of the vibrant country.

 Unsurprisingly, Portugal’s capital, Lisbon, offers the widest choice when it comes to museums.
 Among the most popular of these is the Museu Calouste Gulbenkian which houses one of the world’s finest private art collections.
 The artworks come from the private collection of Ottoman-born oil magnate Calouste Gulbenkian.
 It includes a magnificent display of Egyptian, Greek, Roman, Islamic, Asian, and European art.
-Visitors can marvel at Egyptian relics, Chinese porcelain, and Western masterpieces; before strolling in the beautiful landscape park where the museum is located.
+Visitors can marvel at Egyptian relics, Chinese porcelain, as well as Western masterpieces; before strolling in the beautiful landscape park where the museum is located.

 Museu Calouste Gulbenkian, Avenida de Berna 45A, Lisbon 1067-001, Portugal

 The celebrated maritime museum in Lisbon is dedicated to all aspects of the history of navigation in Portugal.
 The Museu de Marinha presents the country’s pioneering role in the exploration of the world’s oceans.
 In fact, it boasts a substantial collection of 17,000 items.
 These include historical paintings, navigation instruments, and various 16th-century maps depicting the world as people knew it back then.
 Perhaps the most impressive, however, are the scale models of ships from the 15th century; including ships from the Age of Discovery.
 Many of the items on display came from the private collection of King Luís, in fact.
 He had a strong interest in Portugal’s maritime history and began collecting items in the 19th century.

 Museu de Marinha, Praca Imperio, Lisbon 1400-206, Portugal